 Bathroom Ceiling Mold Removal Options

-Hydrogen peroxide is a solution you probably have at home.
-To use it, put a 3 percent concentration of hydrogen peroxide into a spray bottle.
+Hydrogen peroxide can kill mold.
+To use it, put a 3 percent concentration into a spray bottle.
 Test the spray on the mold surface to make sure it doesn’t cause discoloration.

 Spray the area with hydrogen peroxide and let it soak for 15 minutes.
 Then, lightly scrub it with a cloth or scrub brush.